seime/openhab-panasoniccomfortcloud/README.md

 ## Tested devices

 The following devices have been *tested* by users and found to be working.
-Currently no devices are *not* known to work.
+Currently no devices are *not* known to work (except for the Aquarea line that has a different API).

 If your device is *not* listed, please test and [report back](https://community.openhab.org/t/panasonic-comfort-cloud-binding/133848) so I can add it to the list.